cubert-hyperspectral/cuvis.ai.examples/strawberry_classification/README.md

 In this example, we used a UNet model to find bruised and unbruised areas in Strawberries.
 Since cuvis.ai was not yet ready to train models with, it had to be done separately.
-But we provide a notebook which walks you through how to load an externally trained deep neural network and use it to infer a datacube
+But we provide a notebook which walks you through how to load an externally trained deep neural network and use it to infer a datacube.

 ## The dataset

-In our example dataset we used the cubert SWIR-1 camera wich creates 38 channel cubes.
+In our example dataset we used the cubert SWIR-1 camera which creates 38 channel cubes.
 They range from 900nm up to 1646nm.

 The dataset is aimed at food inspection problems.
 Approximately 450 Strawberries were harvested on a farm near Ulm and